-A mandatory test for all gloves that offer chemical protection.
+New standard and a mandatory test for all gloves that offer chemical protection.
 The puncture resistance of the glove material is measured after continuous contact of its external surface with a challenge chemical.
 The test is carried out using the following method;